Greece's return to bond market seen boosting periphery debt

 Ireland will sell 1 billion euros of 10-year debt on Thursday, while Italy will offer up to 7.25 billion euros via taps of three, seven- and 30-year bonds on Friday.

-Portugal is looking to hold its first bond auction since its 2011 rescue this quarter, providing further evidence that it can exit the bailout program unassisted.
+Portugal is looking to hold its first bond auction since its 2011 rescue this quarter, providing further evidence that it can exit the bailout programme unassisted.

 PLAYING DOWN